ScourgeLiquidator/Projects/README_Tic_Tac_Toe.md

 ## **🔬 Code Breakdown**
 The program is structured into several key functions:

-- main(): This is the entry point of the program.
+- '''main()''': This is the entry point of the program.
 It handles the main game loop, player input, turn management, and calls other functions to manage the game state.

 - display(char x[3][3]): Takes the 2D character array representing the game board and prints it to the console with formatting.